spacewalkhq/raft-rs/README.md

 # Raft-rs
 An understandable, fast, scalable and optimized Raft implementation.
 It is asynchronous(built on tokio runtime) and supports zero-copy.
-It does not assume logs to be non-malicious, if corrupted, it will repair the logs via peer-to-peer communication.
+It does not assume storage to be non-malicious, if corrupted, it will repair the logs via peer-to-peer communication.

 ## Note
 - This project is still under development and is not yet production-ready.
 It is not recommended to use this in production environments.